 African American Historical Serials Collection is a fantastic primary source tool for understanding a specific epoch from a unique perspective.
 Both neophyte undergraduate students and advanced researchers will appreciate its robustness and ease of use.

-Developed in conjunction with the American Theological Library Association (ATLA), African American Historical Serials Collection is the product of more than ten years of organizing and collecting materials.
+Developed in conjunction with Atla, a membership association of collectors and connectors in religion and theology, African American Historical Serials Collection is the product of more than ten years of organizing and collecting materials.
 It is a complete, centralized and accessible resource of formerly fragmentary, widely-dispersed and endangered materials.
 Titles were collected from 75 institutions, including small institutions that had not previously participated in preservation projects.

 Organizations represented include:

 - Institute for Deaf, Dumb, and Blind Colored Youth of the State of Texas